Do you have an "ideal" client?

 Do you travel for commissions?

 Absolutely!
-I've photographed weddings, lifestyle portraits, and for non-profits across the country (including California, Colorado, Nevada, Indiana, North & South Carolina, Virginia, New York, Connecticut, Rhode Island, Vermont, New Hampshire, Maine, and, of course, all throughout Massachusetts), as well as internationally (Mexico, Philippines, Iceland, Scotland, and Italy).
+I've photographed projects across the country (including California, Washington, Oregon, Colorado, Nevada, Indiana, Illinois, South Dakota, Montana, Texas, North & South Carolina, Virginia, New York, Connecticut, Rhode Island, Vermont, New Hampshire, Maine, and Massachusetts), as well as internationally (Mexico, Philippines, Canada, Iceland, Scotland, Ireland, and Italy).
 I'm always open to the next big adventure.

 What is the biggest challenge you face?

 The most difficult thing, in my opinion, is keeping things fresh.
-It's a fine balance between providing what clients see, and want, and also pushing myself to do something new.
+It's a fine balance between providing what clients seen, but also pushing myself to do something new.
 I actually find my work most inspired when I'm surrounding myself with other arts: good music, paintings, film, great literature.
-Those all make me look at photography with fresh and excited eyes. :)

 Why do you book a limited number of weddings?